+The Centre may create working groups to research or otherwise deal with specific issues.
+Such working groups are set up on a temporary basis.
 The Centre will continue to coordinate a HREDD WG for the purposes of

 - speeding up the development of our HREDD proposition by facilitating contributions to specific tasks by all interested Fairtrade experts - advancing the implementation of our HREDD proposition by facilitating collaboration and peersupport among experts from different Fairtrade organisations - ensuring sufficient member consultation and outputs that serve Fairtrade Members' needs by facilitating rich, ongoing input from relevant Fairtrade experts to the Centre.
 As rightsholder perspectives are essential in HREDD work, it's particularly important to gain rich input from PN experts. - building capacity for the implementation of our HREDD proposition Member organisations, FI and FLOCERT.